playfultechnology/optical-illusions/README.md

 # optical-illusions
-A gathering of various bits and bobs realted to generation of spatial and optical trickery
+A gathering of various bits and bobs related to generation of spatial and optical trickery